 This course is a preparation for music leadership in the local church.
-It is designed to cover the various aspects of administration, planning for short-term and long-term, recruitment and interaction with people.
-We will discuss resources to keep the music department current.
+It is designed to cover the various aspects of administration, finance, media, people skills, and resources.

 SENIOR INTEGRATIVE SEMINAR: MISSIONS

 This course provides an in-depth look into the life and work of the missionary.
 The course will use readings, reflection, and interaction with various resources.
 The course will focus on the interaction of the disciplines of theology, culture, and strategy in missions.
 Attention will be given to current missiological issues impacting the missionary's life and work.
 The goal of the course is to lay a foundation for future mission education and experience.